joergkrause/nyaf/docs/md/docs/forms/custombinders.md

 ## Custom Binders

 Custom Binders help binding to specific properties.
-They can be used like the embedded binders, that acts just as examples and use the same way.
+They can be used like the embedded binders, that act just as examples and use the same way.

 ### Implementing a Custom Binder